Oldtown Folks: Marriage

 Since Ellery has to return to his job in London so quickly, the wedding occurs very shortly after the engagement.
 After the ceremony, Ellery and Tina were going to spend a short time in the fixed-up Dench mansion.
 However, when they arrive, they find a woman waiting for them in the house.
 The woman is Emily Rossiter, whom Ellery had contacted in France as asked, but then he seduced her.
 Emily followed him to America in refusal of his bribe to keep her quiet.
 Emily has also had a child with Ellery who she brought with to America.

 Tina decides that she can not leave Ellery, so she goes to England with him and brings the young, bastard girl along to raise as her own.
 She gives money to Miss Mehitable to buy a house and live with Emily near Boston.
 She writes often, but her letters become increasingly unlike her.
-Emery is being driven mad by his career and it takes its toll on Tina.
+Ellery is being driven mad by his career and it takes its toll on Tina.